Michael Healy

 About the project

-Dr Healy believes that by better understanding the fundamental biology of this system, it will be possible to develop new targeted therapies that treat the underlying causes of disease progression.
+In his future research, Dr Healy wants to strengthen his insights into the Commander complex and its role mediating SNX17-based membrane trafficking.
+By better understanding the fundamental biology of this system, it may be possible to develop new targeted therapies that treat the underlying causes of disease progression.

 Where are they now?

-Dr Michael Healy is a postdoctoral research fellow working at the Institute for Molecular Biosciences in the lab of Professor Collins, where he investigates the structure and function of large macromolecular complexes that are involved in maintaining cellular homeostasis.
+At the time of the award, Dr Michael Healy was a postdoctoral research fellow working at the Institute for Molecular Biosciences in the lab of Professor Collins.